The Man Without Qualities

-The Man Without Qualities (Der Mann ohne Eigenschaften; 1930–1943) is an unfinished modernist novel in three volumes and various drafts, by the Austrian writer Robert Musil.
+The Man Without Qualities (Der Mann ohne Eigenschaften; 1930–1943) is an unfinished modernist novel in three volumes and various drafts by the Austrian writer Robert Musil.

 The novel is a "story of ideas", which takes place in the time of the Austro-Hungarian monarchy's last days.
 The plot often veers into allegorical digressions on a wide range of existential themes concerning humanity and feelings.
 It has a particular concern with the values of truth and opinion and how society organizes ideas about life and society.
-The book is well over a thousand pages long in its entirety, and no one single theme dominates.
+The book is well over a thousand pages long in its entirety, and no single theme dominates.